Taysom Hill: 2024 season

-After the replacement of offensive coordinator Pete Carmichael with Klint Kubiak, Hill has stated in an interview that he is being used in roles he never has before, and even was in a 3-point stance as a fullback during OTAs.
+After the replacement of offensive coordinator Pete Carmichael with Klint Kubiak, Hill has stated in an interview that he is being used in roles he never has before and was even in a three-point stance as a fullback during OTAs.

-Facing the Cleveland Browns in Week 11, Hill became the second player in the Super Bowl era to record 8 catches, 130 rushing yards and 3 touchdowns in a single game, totaling 206 scrimmage yards.
+During a Week 11 35–14 victory over the Cleveland Browns, Hill became the second player in the Super Bowl era to record eight receptions, 130 rushing yards, and three touchdowns in a single game, totaling 206 scrimmage yards.
 He shares the distinction with LaDainian Tomlinson, who logged a similar stat line in 2002.
-In Week 13, Hill suffered a season-ending torn ACL during the matchup against the Los Angeles Rams.
+Two weeks later against the Rams, Hill suffered a season-ending torn ACL.
 In the 2024 season, he played in eight games and finished with 23 receptions for 187 yards and 39 carries for 278 yards.

 2025 season

 On October 4, 2025, Hill was activated from the PUP list for his season debut.

+During a Week 16 29–6 victory over the New York Jets, Hill became the only player in the Super Bowl era to amass 1,000 career receiving, rushing, and passing yards.
+He finished the 2025 season with 52 carries for 114 yards and a touchdown to go with 11 receptions for 91 yards.

+On July 29, 2026, Hill announced his departure from the New Orleans Saints via a social media post.
+He claimed that he was "still working through what comes next."